raspberrychris/3dprintersking/content/posts/r-qidi-technology-3d-printer.md

 ⭐⭐⭐⭐⭐

 So what is our verdict on this 3D Printer?
 We think this is an outstanding 3D Printer at this price point.
 If you are a beginner to 3D Printing then you won’t go far wrong with the [**R Qidi X-Plus Technology 3D Printer**](#).

+The ease of use and reliability of this 3D Printer are the key features that we think that will make it the perfect 3D Printer for beginners.
+Also the support that you get with this 3D printer is fantastic.
+You do pay a bit more for this 3D Printer so it is not our most affordable 3D Printer that we have reviewed, but it is packed with features.